Olivia Rodrigo: 2023–2025: Guts

-To support Guts, Rodrigo embarked on her second headlining tour, the Guts World Tour, which ran from February 2024 to July 2025 in North America, Europe, Asia and Oceania.

-On March 20, 2024, Rodrigo announced that she would release a deluxe version of Guts with five additional songs, including the four secret tracks from the vinyl variants.
-She released Guts (Spilled) on March 22, 2024.
+To support Guts, Rodrigo embarked on her second headlining tour, the Guts World Tour, from February 2024 to July 2025, visiting North America, Europe, Asia, and Oceania.
+On March 22, 2024, Rodrigo released a deluxe version of Guts, titled Guts (Spilled), with five additional songs, including the four secret tracks from the vinyl variants.
 On April 13, 2024, Rodrigo made a special guest appearance at No Doubt's Coachella show, where she performed the band's 2000 single "Bathwater" alongside them.
-On October 2, 2024, Rodrigo announced the release of the Guts World Tour concert film.
-It was released on October 29, 2024, on Netflix.
+On October 2, 2024, Rodrigo announced the Guts World Tour concert film, which was released on Netflix on October 29.

 Rodrigo performed at several music festivals in June 2025.
-On June 7, she headlined day 2 of the Governors Ball, where she performed a cover of "Burning Down the House" with musician David Byrne, founding member of Talking Heads.
-She was the headlining act for the 2025 BST Hyde Park Show on June 27, with support from The Last Dinner Party and Girl in Red.
+On June 7, she headlined the second day of the Governors Ball, where she performed a cover of "Burning Down the House" with musician David Byrne, founding member of Talking Heads.
+She was the headlining act for the 2025 BST Hyde Park Show on June 27, with support from the Last Dinner Party and Girl in Red.
 Two days later, on June 29, she headlined the final day of the 2025 Glastonbury Festival and performed on the Pyramid Stage in her largest performance in the UK to date.
-Her concert included a guest appearance by Robert Smith, with whom Rodrigo sang two songs by The Cure, "Just Like Heaven" and "Friday I'm in Love".
+Her concert included a guest appearance by Robert Smith, with whom Rodrigo sang two songs by the Cure, "Just like Heaven" and "Friday I'm in Love".
 On August 1, she headlined the second day of Lollapalooza Chicago 2025, with Weezer guesting to perform the songs "Buddy Holly" and "Say It Ain't So" with her.
-Rodrigo was featured in the documentary film Lilith Fair: Building a Mystery – The Untold Story (2025), reflecting on the legacy of the all-female music festival.On November 9, Rodrigo teamed up with Feist to perform a rendition of "We're Going to Be Friends" by The White Stripes at the band’s Rock and Roll Hall of Fame induction ceremony.
+Rodrigo was featured in the documentary film Lilith Fair: Building a Mystery – The Untold Story (2025), reflecting on the legacy of the all-female music festival.
+On November 9, Rodrigo teamed up with Feist to perform a rendition of "We're Going to Be Friends" by the White Stripes at the band's Rock and Roll Hall of Fame induction ceremony.